f-raZ0R/oracles-randomizer/doc/contributing.md

 following instructions are for building the dev branch.

 First, clone and set up the repository:
+(Remember that if using Windows, use backslashes, not forward slashes, for the second line, as it is a file location)
 ```
 go get github.com/jangler/oracles-randomizer
 cd $GOPATH/src/github.com/jangler/oracles-randomizer